LeonEngelhardt/LLM_Benchmarking/README.md

 # deactivate the first venv to create the second one:
 deactivate

-# create the second one:
+# ONLY FOR  deepseek_v2 !!!create the second one (second environement) :
 python -m venv venv_only_deepseek_vl2

-# activate it
+# ONLY FOR  deepseek_v2 !!! activate it
 venv_only_deepseek_vl2\Scripts\activate

-# change path to repo deepseek folder
+# ONLY FOR  deepseek_v2 !!! change path to repo deepseek folder
 cd external
 cd deepseek-vl2

 # install all needed modules for it:
 pip install -e .

+## Running the experiments

+## Run all experiments (all models):
+python -m src.main

+## Only One-Shot (one model):
+python -m src.main --model gpt2 -experiment one-shot

+## Only Two-Shot(one model):
+python -m src.main --model gpt2 --experiment two-shot

+## Only Learning from Experience(one model):
+python -m src.main -model gpt2 --experiment lfe

+##One-Shot:  + Two-Shot: Learning from Experience:
+python -m src.main --model gpt2

+## It is also possible to only run a single, specified model
+# just add the argument: --model gpt2    --> if you would like to test only gpt2
+python -m src.main --model gpt2